-- A practicing professional nurse for a minimum of one year and currently employed in professional nursing practice. - Proof of student nurse practitioner liability insurance with a minimum coverage of 1,000,000/6,000,000.

-- Participation in on-campus residency requirements.
-Residencies consist of workshop and clinical evaluations conducted in both the clinical setting and the Nursing Resource and Simulation Center. - Students are required to register for a certification review course prior to completion of NURS 590/1.
+- Proof of student nurse practitioner liability insurance with a minimum coverage of 1,000,000/6,000,000. - Participation in on-campus Intensive requirements.
+Intensives consist of workshop and clinical evaluations conducted in both the clinical setting and the Nursing Resource and Simulation Center. - Students are required to register for a certification review course prior to completion of NURS 590/1.
 Students are responsible for all costs associated with certification review courses.